CS521-ml-compilers/AWS-Instruct/cloud_readme.md

   <img src="handout/switch-region.png" alt="Switch region" width="25%">
 </p>

 2. Before launching a VM, you may need to request resources for it.
 Go to [Service Quotas dashboard](https://us-west-2.console.aws.amazon.com/servicequotas/home/dashboard) and select Amazon EC2.
 In the search bar type "Running On-Demand Trn instances".
-Select it and make sure you have requested/allocated 8 vCPUs.
+Select it and click on `Request increase at account level`.
+Enter 8 vCPUs and submit the resource request.
 <p align="center">
   <img src="handout/request-resources.png" alt="Requesting vCPUs for On-Demand instance" width="25%">
 </p>